School Bus Driver

 15 mi

-Asked by avatar about 11 years ago
+Asked by avatar over 11 years ago

 I think you ought to be allowed to use the bathroom should you need it, however if you are leaving students unattended on your bus, I can see your boss' problem with you using the bathroom.
 If it is simply a matter of you pulling the bus over in a public area at a gas station, your boss may be wanting to avoid phone calls from the "concerned public" of buses parking in places where they shouldn't.
 After all, the county public pays your salary right?
 (That was a bit of sarcasm.)
 One thing your boss may be concerned about is you getting students to school on time.
 If you only need 5 minutes to use the restroom, simply back your route up by 5 minutes so that you budget that "bathroom time" into your route.

-Asked by Mr clean almost 12 years ago
+Asked by reason almost 12 years ago

 This is a really interesting thread, learned a ton already by reading it.
 My question: do you lock and unlock the emergency door from the driver's seat, or could a kid sitting in the back just open it at any time?

-Asked by Hank about 11 years ago
+Asked by Hank over 11 years ago

 The emergency doors in the back of the bus (or on the side of the bus in some models) are simply opened by a red lever in the back of the bus.
 Any child can do it in the case of an emergency.
 The door is not locked.
 The door can be locked, however when securing your bus for the evening after you have completed your route.
 The newer models of buses have a simple slide latch and the latch communicates with the ignition system of the bus.
 If the latch is locked, the bus will not start.
 It ensures that the door always stays unlocked so that students can get out in the case of an emergency.